columnflow/columnflow/docs/user_guide/plotting.md

 ## Creating 2D plots

-Columnflow also provides the {py:class}`~columnflow.tasks.plotting.PlotVariables2D` to create two-dimensional plots.
+Columnflow also provides the {py:class}`~columnflow.tasks.plotting.PlotVariables2D` task to create two-dimensional plots.
 Two-dimensional histograms are created by passing two variables to the
 ```--variables``` parameter, separated by a ```-```.
 Here is an exemplary task call and their
 outputs.